 Virtual Server Solutions

-In a virtualized environment, you can reduce the amount of servers required – a virtual system allows you to share the physical resources of multiple machines across the entire infrastructure.
+In a virtualized environment, you can reduce the amount of servers required – virtualization allows you to share the physical resources of multiple machines across the entire infrastructure.
 Applications can then access the shared resources as and when required, resulting in a more efficient system and lower costs.
 If you are considering a new server installation, virtualization and cloud solutions should also be explored.

 An example of a typical virtualized environment might see three physical hosts connected to a shared storage device.
 These hosts provide the processing and memory capacity whilst all data relating to virtual servers is stored on the Storage Area Network.